chilipadiboy/first-report/tool_assessment.md

 ### Web front end

 1. [Tamper Data](https://chrome.google.com/webstore/detail/tamper-chrome-extension/hifhgpdkfodlpnlmlnmhchnkepplebkb?hl=en) and [Paros Proxy](http://sectools.org/tool/paros/) for testing the application on web based attacks (e.g. SQL injection, XSS etc).
 This will also be used to find logical errors in their web application.
-2. [Wireshark](https://www.wireshark.org/) to observe if any sensitive data being transmitted unsafely
+2. [Wireshark](https://www.wireshark.org/) to observe if any sensitive data being transmitted unsafely.
-3. [Netwox](http://ntwox.sourceforge.net/) to attempt man in the middle attacks
+3. [Netwox](http://ntwox.sourceforge.net/) to attempt man in the middle attacks.

 ### Back end
 1. [Nessus](https://www.tenable.com/) for a general scan of the servers to check for any vulnerabilities.
 Nessus is one of the best scanners in the industry.
 2. [Nexpose](https://www.rapid7.com/products/nexpose/) is another scanner we will use to scan for vulnerabilities.
 It has the added bonus of being created by the company who created metasploit.
-3. [Metasploit](https://www.metasploit.com/) in order to exploit any vulnerabilities in an attempt to install a payload (Malware etc)
+3. [Metasploit](https://www.metasploit.com/) in order to exploit any vulnerabilities in an attempt to install a payload (Malware etc).
-4. John the ripper for any password cracking purposes
+4. John the ripper for any password cracking purposes.
-5. NMAP for identification and general reconaisscence
+5. NMAP for identification and general reconaisscence.

 Most of these tools can be found installed on [Kali Linux](https://www.kali.org/).